What’s a Marketing Plan, and Why Does Your Business Need One?

 Evaluation and Tracking

-This is the section of a marketing plan that needs to include procedures and plans for tracking every marketing activity you engage in.
+This marketing plan section needs to include procedures and plans for tracking every marketing activity you engage in.

-Proper tracking allows you to monitor how effective each planned and executed activity is.
-Without measuring and tracking all of your efforts, you’ll never know which ones were successful or why.
+Proper tracking allows you to monitor each planned and executed activity’s effectiveness.
+Without measuring and tracking your efforts, you’ll never know which ones were successful or why.

 Evaluating and tracking your efforts help you learn, adjust and make better decisions on the fly.